A second order differential equation for a point charged particle: Discussion

-It is natural to consider the differential equation \eqref{approximationofequationofmotion} as an approximation to the motion of a point charge when the radiation reaction is negligible compared with the external field.
-The difference on the solutions of \eqref{approximationofequationofmotion} and \eqref{equationofmotion} is given by the tensor $L^\mu\,_{\nu\sigma}$, which is by hypothesis, a small perturbation.
-Thus, for short time evolution and for initial conditions such that the radiation reaction is small compared with the total field Lorentz force, the difference on the solutions of the two equations is small.
-Also, the difference between the solutions of \eqref{equationofmotion} and \eqref{covariantequationofmotionform} is small.

-The generalized fields are assumed to be well defined on the trajectory of the probe particle.
-This is contradictory with the fact that electromagnetic fields are infinite at the localization in spacetime of the point charged particle world-line, due to the Coulomb singularity.
+The generalized fields are assumed to be well defined on the trajectory of the test particle.
+This is contradictory with the fact that electromagnetic fields are divergent at the localization in spacetime of the point charged particle world-line, due to the Coulomb singularity.
 In order to treat this problem we have adopted the method of mass renormalization, with a time variable bare mass $m_b(\tau)$.
-Although we do not think that is the last word on this, the method allows us to consider well defined fields over the world-line of charged particle probes, without the singularity of Coulomb type, which is renormalized to give the observable constant mass $m$.
-Therefore, the considerations in this model concern finite fields in the whole spacetime manifold $M$.
+The method allows us to consider well defined fields over the world-line of charged particle probes, without the singularity of Coulomb type, which is renormalized to give the observable constant mass $m$.
+Therefore, the domain of definition of our model is a local domain of spacetime manifold $M$ where the particle moves, but a restricted domain on the second jet $J^2(M)$, according with the perturbative restrictions of the model.

-A theory which in some sense resembles the one proposed in this lines, is Bonnor's theory \cite{Bonnor}.
-In such theory, the observable mass is time variable, and the constraint on the variable mass $m_0$ is given by

-However, this differential equation is completely different form the equation for the bare mass $m_b$, equation \eqref{derivativeofthebaremass}, that is trivially satisfied if the condition \eqref{constraintmbepsilonm} holds.

-Apart from the structural differences between the two models, there are at least two important formal properties in Bonnor's theory that differ from our model.
-The first one is that in our model is the bare mass changes with time, while the observable mass is constant in time.
-This is in contrast with Bonnor's model, where de observable mass changes with time.
-The second relevant formal difference is on the spacetime metric used and on the orthogonal relations used: in Bonnor's model, the metric is the usual Minkowski metric and the orthogonality condition are